Never Wonder How Much to Tip in Amsterdam Again

 • Tour guides: €5–€15 per person for group tours, 10-15% for private tours.

-For calculating the right amount instantly, including rounding, the calculator above makes that a lot easier.
+For calculating the right amount instantly, including rounding, the calculator makes it a lot easier.

 Tipping in Amsterdam Restaurants

-Tipping in Amsterdam restaurants is not required, but it is common if you received good service.
+Tipping in Amsterdam restaurants is is common if you received good service.

 Most locals simply round up the bill rather than calculating a strict percentage.